SumoLogic/sumologic-documentation/docs/integrations/databases/oracle/logs-metrics.md

 This section explains the steps to collect Oracle metrics from a Kubernetes environment.

-In a Kubernetes environment, we use the Telegraf Operator, which is packaged with our Kubernetes collection.
+In Kubernetes environments, we use the Telegraf Operator, which is packaged with our Kubernetes collection.
 You can learn more about this[ here](https://help.sumologic.com/03Send-Data/Collect-from-Other-Data-Sources/Collect_Metrics_Using_Telegraf/01_Telegraf_Collection_Architecture).
 Follow the steps listed below to collect metrics from a Kubernetes environment:

 **Step 1.
 Configure Oracle pod to send metrics to Sumo Logic**